PySimpleGUI/PySimpleGUI/readme.md

 There are a few methods (functions) that you will see in this document that act on Windows.
 The ones you will primarily be calling are:

-    window.Layout(layout) - Turns your definition of the Window into Window
+    window.Layout(layout) - Recommend moving away from this nethod and using layout parameter instead.
+Turns your definition of the Window into Window
     window.Finalize() - creates the tkinter objects for the Window.
 Normally you do not call this
     window.Read() - Read the Windows values and get the button / key that caused the Read to return.
 Can have an optional timeout
     window.ReadNonBlocking() - NO LONGER USED!